 VVSG 2.0 Requirements

-VVSG 2.0 Testing and Certification Manual
+VVSG 2.0 Testing and Certification Program Manual

-The Guidelines were designed to meet the challenges ahead, to replace decade’s old voting machines, to improve the voter experience, and provide necessary safeguards to protect the integrity of the vote.
-All sections of the prior VVSG have been reviewed, rethought, and updated to meet modern expectations about how voters should interact with the voting system and how voting systems should be designed and developed.
+The Guidelines were designed to meet the challenges ahead, to replace decade’s old voting machines, to improve the voter experience, and provide necessary safeguards to protect the integrity of the voting process.
+All sections of the prior VVSG versions have been reviewed, re-evaluated, and updated to meet modern expectations, which address how voters should interact with the voting system and how voting systems should be designed and developed.
 The VVSG 2.0 requirements represent the latest in both industry and technology best practices, requiring significant updates in many aspects of voting systems.

 The Guidelines allow for an improved and consistent voter experience, enabling all voters to vote privately and independently, ensuring votes are marked, verified and cast as intended, and that the final count represents the true will of the voters.
-Federal accessibility standards, Section 508, and Web Content Accessibility Guidelines are referenced and highlighted.
+Section 508 Information and Communication Technology (ICT) Final Standards and Guidelines [USAB18], and Web Content Accessibility Guidelines (WCAG) [W3C10] are referenced and highlighted.
 Voter interface requirements have been updated to incorporate recent usability research and interactions that result from modern devices and now fully support accessibility throughout the voting process.

 The cybersecurity of voting systems has never been more important.
 Indeed, attacks from nation state actors on our elections infrastructure in 2016 led to a critical infrastructure designation.
 To limit the attack surface on voting systems, the Guidelines require that any election system, such as an e-pollbook or election reporting system, be air-gapped from the voting system.
-To ensure the integrity of the vote, methods to detect errors through the combined use of an evidence trail and regular audits, including risk-limiting audits (RLAs), compliance audits, and ballot-level audits, are now supported.
+To ensure the integrity of the voting process, methods have been implemented to detect errors through the combined use of an evidence trail and regular audits, including risk-limiting audits (RLAs), compliance audits, and ballot-level audits.
 There is a dedicated section on ballot secrecy, preventing voter information from being carried through to the voting system, and two-factor authentication is now mandated for critical voting operations.
 Cryptographic protection of data and new system integrity requirements ensure that security protections developed by industry over the past decade are built into the voting system.
 These include risk assessment and supply chain risk management, secure configurations and system hardening, exploit mitigation, sandboxing and runtime integrity.

-The VVSG 2.0 requires the voting system to include the capability to use common data formats defined by NIST and public working groups.
+The VVSG 2.0 requires the voting system to include the capability of using common data formats defined by the National Institute of Standards and Technology (NIST) and public working groups.
 The common data formats were created to make election data more transparent and interoperable.
 These formats can be used in addition to any native formats used by the manufacturer.
 Defensive coding practices, reliability and electrical requirements were reviewed, updated, and streamlined.
 Finally, guidance relevant to testing and certification has been moved to the EAC’s testing and certification manual.

-This document was produced by the EAC’s Technical Guidelines Development Committee (TGDC) working in conjunction with the National Institute of Standards and Technology (NIST) to aid in developing guidelines for voting equipment and technologies for making accessible, accurate and secure elections possible.
+This document was produced by the EAC’s Technical Guidelines Development Committee (TGDC) working in conjunction with NIST to aid in developing guidelines for voting equipment and technologies for making accessible, accurate and secure elections possible.

 Table of Contents